somaij/portfolio-2021/content/blog/responsive-on-scroll-animations.md

 </style>
 ```

-This is so useful for changing the timing on elements as your viewport size changes.
-This was a major problem I ran into with AOS.js.
+This is so useful for **changing the timing on elements as your viewport size changes**.
+This was a major problem I ran into with **AOS.js**.

-You’ll also notice that I’m sticking to relative positioning, and using CSS transforms to do the animation This doesn’t break any preexisting DOM or cause layout shifts as the element didn’t actually change position.
+You’ll also notice that I’ve stuck to **relative** positioning, and using CSS transforms to do the animations.
+This doesn’t break any preexisting DOM or cause layout shifts as the element aren't changing position.

 Here is a pen that you can scroll and see all of this in effect.
 You’ll also notice there’s a grow animation that can lead to some interesting combinations.